JanuarySnow/Nomad/README.md

 After you die you will respawn at last bed you slept in, with 80% cap on your health, with stat penalties, Kill some enemies to recover from these penalties, this simualtes you crawling back to base and recovering over time.

+If you die in a location that cannot be re-entered ( Nuka World Gauntlet etc ) then just use the Death Penalty MCM to return to place of last death ( perhaps after preparing to not instantly die again )

 Armor pieces can protect somewhat against bleeding to various locations, the more coverage, the better.

 Crippled limbs can be healed with splints or (better) First aid kits.